On $k$-jet field approximations to geodesic deviation equations: Method and results

 \section{Method and results}

-The consistency criterion to be checked against general covariance is that the error introduced in each of the approximations described before must be bounded or be of the same order than the error in the approximation $\{\xi^\mu\to \Omega^\mu_k(\bar{\epsilon}, s),\,\mu=1,...,n\}$.
+The consistency criterion to be checked against general covariance according to our {\it definition} \ref{definicionrestrictedlocalcovariance} is that the error introduced in each of the approximations described above must be bounded or be of the same order than the error in the jet field approximation $\{\xi^\mu\to \Omega^\mu_k(\bar{\epsilon}, s),\,\mu=1,...,n\}$.
 Note that the value $\bar{\epsilon}$ has been fixed.
 However, in order to have a variational interpretation, we consider the family defined by the variable parameter $\epsilon\in (-\epsilon_0,\epsilon_0)$.
-If $\epsilon , \bar{\epsilon}\leq \epsilon$, the error will be also bounded.
-Therefore, we consider errors bounded or of the same order than a given power in $\epsilon$.
-This reformulation allows to speak of order $p$ in $\epsilon$ and make our criteria equivalent to the following:
+If $\epsilon , \bar{\epsilon}\leq \epsilon_0$, the error in the approximation is of the same order for $\epsilon$ and $\bar{\epsilon}$.
+The physical motivation for this extension is that we do not only require the deviation equation for two specific geodesics, but also we would like to implement for nearby geodesics, a family which is parameterized by $\epsilon$.
+The differences between the deviations equations for different pair of geodesics is implemented on the initial conditions for the deviation functions $(\chi(0),\chi(0))$.